codewars/docs/content/training/getting-started/setting-up.md

 - **Email**, **Username** - authentication details entered by you upon registration
 - **Clan** - fill this in if you'd like to team up with your friends, group, or organization.
 More on Codewars clans can be found [here (TODO: link to clans doc)]()
 - **Development Experience** - select any option which you feel describes you the best.
 If you are making your first steps in the world of programming, just pick "Learning to Program".
-If you are a seasoned programmer who wants to train their coding-fu, improve their skills, and probably learn somethng new, you can choose "Senior Developer".
+If you are a seasoned programmer who wants to train their coding-fu, improve their skills, and probably learn something new, you can choose "Senior Developer".

 ### Preferences